MileHacker Logo

 Digital Payment Advice

-Download and set up WeChat Pay or Alipay before you arrive if possible.
+Download and set up WeChat Pay or Alipay before you arrive where feasible.
 These apps simplify transactions and are utilized almost universally.
-Carry small cash (¥1, ¥5, ¥10 notes) for places that only accept cash.
+Carry small cash (¥1, ¥5, ¥10 notes) for locations that only accept cash.

 Health & Safety Considerations in Jianshui